-- Bachelor of Arts
+- Bachelor of Social Work

 - Bachelor of Arts Teaching

+- Bachelor of Nursing

 - Bachelor of Science

 - Bachelor of Music

 - Bachelor of Fine Arts

-- Bachelor of Social Work

-- Bachelor of Nursing

-- Bachelor of Liberal Studies

-- Bachelor of Applied Science
+- Bachelor of Liberal StudiesBachelor of Applied Science

 All bachelor degrees require a minimum of 120 semester credit hours for graduation, with the exception of the B.F.A. which requires 122 semester credit hours.
 To graduate, students must also meet the foreign language proficiency requirement as identified in the UNI Catalog.
-All undergraduate degree programs require the successful completion of UNIFI component.
-The BAS degree is a degree completion program; hence students are required to transfer in a completed AAS degree from an accredited institution and complete a minimum of 60 semester credit hrs.
+All undergraduate degree programs require the successful completion of the UNIFI component.
+The BAS degree is a degree completion program; hence students are required to transfer in a completed AAS degree from an accredited institution and complete a minimum of 60 semester credit hours.